eonk/CrimeSciData/docs/02-causality.md

 You may have noticed in the code above that I wrote "`==`" instead of "`=`".
 Logical operators in R are not written exactly the same way than in normal practice.
 Keep this in mind when you get error messages from running your code.
 Often the source of your error may be that you are writing the logical operators the wrong way (as far as R is concerned).
 Look [here](https://www.statmethods.net/management/operators.html) for valid logic operators in R.

-Sometimes you may want to select only a few variables.
 Earlier we said that real life data may have hundreds of variables and only a few of those may be relevant for your analysis.
+For this week's analysis, we want to select only a few variables that might be highly related with 'Discrimination in Employment'.
 Say you only want "crime", "ged" (a ged is a high school equivalence diploma rather than a proper high school diploma and is sometimes seen as inferior), "empgap" (a gap year on employment), "black_f", "response", and "daystoresponse" from this dataset.
 For this kind of operations you use the `select()` function.

 The syntax of this function is easy.
 First we name the dataframe object ("aer2017") and then we list the variables.
 The order in which we list the variables within the select function will determine the order in which those columns appear in the new dataframe we are creating.
 So this is a handy function to use if you want to change the order of your columns for some reason.
 Since I am pretty confident I am not making a mistake I will transform the original "aer2017" tibble rather than creating an entirely new object.